 Many pastors want to avoid knowing their church members’ giving recordings.
-There are a few reasons for their avoidance.
+And there are a few good reasons for their avoidance.
 They don’t want to be perceived as showing favoritism, desiring to spend more time on other ministerial duties, and receiving advice from their peers who recommend avoiding it.

 But some pastors have a different view.
 While they understand the reasons why pastors avoid giving records, they feel that reasons to access the records outweigh the reasons for avoiding them.